Sarah-Data/LHL-SQL-Project/README - Sarah Ajayi.md

 ## Challenges
 - The tables were not normalized and relationship was hard to recognize
-- There are lots of Null values in the numerical fields that were turned to 0 but which which makes descriptive analysis weird especially when using average function
+- There were lots of Null values in the numerical fields that were turned to 0 but this makes descriptive analysis weird especially when using average function

 ## Future Goals